ecmwf/pyfdb/README.md

 This repository contains the source code and documentation of pyfdb, a python FDB client which interfaces the FDB5 library in the system.

+:warning: This project is BETA and will be experimental for the forseable future.
+Interfaces and functionality are likely to change, and the project itself may be scrapped.
+DO NOT use this software in any project/software that is operational.

 &nbsp;
 ## 1. Installation